project-fifo/docs/snarl/configuration.rst

     One Sniffle node is able to sync to multiple remote nodes, usually it should have exactly one parter per datacenter, haveing multiple partners in the same datacenter is unsupported can have unforseen results.
 The syntax is ``<IP>:<Port>``.

 ``sync.build_interval``
-    For each subsystem snarl keeps a list of hashes, the ``build_interval`` determins how often the system rebuilds this from scratch.
+    For each subsystem Snarl keeps a list of hashes, the ``build_interval`` determines how often the system rebuilds this from scratch.
 Aside of the full rebuild the hashes are dynamically updated.

 ``sync.read_delay``
     During a full rebuild reads from the Snarl system are delayed to prevent slowing down the database during the rebuild this value specifies the delay between reads.